 Camp cell phone calls and texts will be answered/responded to during camp days and hours.
 Camp cell phones will be turned off during nights and weekends.
 Voicemails will be checked the next business day.
-Camp voicemails will be updated daily with the day's plans.

 2. CAMP EMAILS

 Camp emails will receive a response, during camp days, within three hours.
 Emails outside of camp days and times will be replied to the next business day.